Shuggie Otis: Biography

 In 1974, Otis released Inspiration Information, his third and final album for Epic Records.
 The album had taken almost three years to finish.
 All the songs were written and arranged by Otis himself, who played every musical instrument on the album, except for horns and some strings.
-Inspiration Information had but one single (the title track) reach the Billboard Hot 100.
 After the album's release, Otis was approached by Billy Preston on behalf of The Rolling Stones, asking him to join the band for their upcoming world tour.
-He declined the offer, along with the chance to have Quincy Jones in help to produce Otis's next album.
+He declined the offer, along with the chance to have Quincy Jones help produce Otis's next album.
 After a series of similar refusals, Otis gained a reputation for hesitancy or reluctance in taking on work, and his recording contract with Epic Records was nullified.
 Otis's only credited works throughout the mid-1970s were done as a session musician for his father's recording projects.

 Inspiration Information gained a cult following during the 1990s with the emergence of rare groove and acid jazz.
 It was lauded by such musicians as Prince and Lenny Kravitz.
 Due in part to this regained interest, the album was re-released on April 3, 2001, by David Byrne's independent label Luaka Bop Records.
-This CD re-issue includes all nine original album tracks plus four songs taken from Otis' 1971 album Freedom Flight, and features new cover art, liner notes, and exclusive never-seen-before photos.
+This CD re-issue includes all nine original album tracks plus four songs taken from Otis's 1971 album Freedom Flight, and features new cover art, liner notes, and exclusive never-seen-before photos.

 Otis is featured in every one of his father Johnny's books, as well as Alligator Records Presents West Coast Blues, issued in August 1998.

-Otis and Sony Music Entertainment made a deal for a double CD which was released on April 20, 2013.
-It is a re-release of Inspiration/Information.
-Added to the album are several bonus tracks, including an accompanying album entitled Wings of Love.
-Wings of Love is an album of previously unreleased material, all of which was written from 1975 to the present, including live material from some of his performances.
-It will be available on Shugiterius records (Otis's company) and Sony records, through Sony Music Entertainment.
+Otis and Sony Music Entertainment made a deal for a double CD released on April 20, 2013.
+Disc 1 was a reissue of Inspiration Information with four bonus tracks.
+Disc 2 was Wings of Love, an album of previously unreleased material, all of which was written from 1975 to 2013, including live material from some of his performances.
+It was available on Shugiterius Records (Otis's company) and Sony Records, through Sony Music Entertainment.

 Otis and a band entitled Shuggie Otis Rite toured internationally in 2013 in support of the release, including Australia, Japan, the U.S., Ireland and the U.K. Their performances earned rave reviews from critics.

-A new, mostly instrumental, album was released in April 2018 titled Inter-Fusion.
+A new, mostly instrumental, album was released in April 2018 titled Inter-Fusion on Cleopatra Records.